 Old Souls tend to prefer their own company because only in solitude can they come to think their best thoughts, write their best works, and create their best creations.
 It is the Old Souls thirst for spiritual self-actualization that fuels their need to be alone.

 People, often, can become distractions and hang-ups on their inner quests for meaning and fulfillment.

 Myth #3: Old Souls are pretentious know-it-alls.

-Young Old Souls in particular, are met with a lot of judgement when they stay true to their authentic selves.
+Young Old Souls, in particular, are met with a lot of judgment when they stay true to their authentic selves.